hectorgimenez/koolo/README.md

 - If you haven't done yet, install Diablo II: LOD 1.13c
 - Edit `config/config.yaml` and ensure `D2LoDPath` is pointing to your Diablo II: LOD 1.13c installation directory.
 - Configure custom bot settings under `config/config.yaml` and `config/pickit/*.nip` files for pickit rules.
-- Open Diablo II: Resurrected and ensure the game resolution is set to 1280x720 or 1920x1080 in HiDPI mode.
+- Open Diablo II: Resurrected and ensure the game resolution is set to windowed mode and 1280x720 or 1920x1080 in HiDPI mode.
 - Enter the game with your character.
+- Download the latest release or [build it from source](#development-environment)
 - Run `koolo.exe`.
 - It should start the configured runs.
 You can pause/resume execution with ```,``` or stop it with ```.``` keys